apache/spark/docs/spark-connect-overview.md

 ### Configure client-server connection

-By default, the REPL will attempt to connect to a locally-hosted Spark Server with the port 15002.
+By default, the REPL will attempt to connect to a local Spark Server on port 15002.
 The connection, however, may be configured in several ways as described in this configuration [reference](https://github.com/apache/spark/blob/master/connector/connect/docs/client-connection-string.md).